By the end of this module, you will be able to

-For practice, we will find the authors who have referenced the following journal article:
+For practice, let's find the authors who have cited the following journal article:

 J R Petit, J Jouzel and D Raynaud, et al. (1999) "Climate and atmospheric history of the past 420,000 years from the Vostok ice core, Antarctica" Nature, 399 (6735): 429-436.

-To find articles which have cited this article, we follow these steps:
+To find articles which have cited this article, follow these steps:

 - Enter the name of the first author (in this case J R Petit) in the first search box.
 Web of Science expects the author's name to follow the format: Petit J* (using * means that you will find all authors with last name Petit and the first initial J, including those who have second initials).